 Annually, the Commissioner of the South African Revenue Service (SARS) issues a gazetted notice in terms of section 25 of the Tax Administration Act, 28 of 2011, specifying who must submit an ITR for the year of assessment (ie tax year).
-To view the 2023 Gazette Notice No. 48788, click here.
+For more information, view the 2024 Gazette Notices No. 4918 and 4948.